seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/README.md

 Another trick to manage your trackpad, if you can't get the battery to work, is to connect a bluetooth trackpad.
 Once the bluetooth trackpad is connected you can adjust the settings.
 Disconnect the bluetooth trackpad and your built in one will maintain those settings.

-I used these methods prior to receiving a SSDT-Batt.aml that worked from a friendly Redditor [Galactic_Dev](https://www.reddit.com/user/Galactic_Dev)
+I used these methods prior to adding the SSDT-OCBAT1-lenovoPRO13.aml from [hagenest/thinkpad-l13-yoga-hackintosh](https://github.com/hagenest/thinkpad-l13-yoga-hackintosh) repo.
 </details>

 <details>